Symplectic semi-characteristics: Introduction

 \begin{definition} \normalfont We call the $\mathbb{Z}_2$-valued number

 the symplectic semi-characteristic of $(M,\omega)$. \end{definition}

 To state our main result, we review the definition of nondegenerate vector fields.
 Let $V$ be a smooth vector field on $M$.
-Then, following the settings in \cite[Section 1.6]{bgv}, at each zero point $p$ of $V$, we define a homomorphism
+Then, following \cite[Section 1.6]{bgv}, at each zero point $p$ of $V$, we define a homomorphism

 where $\tilde{v}$ is a vector field extending the tangent vector $v$, and $[\cdot,\cdot]$ is the Lie bracket between vector fields.
 This $\Phi_p$ is independent of the extension $\tilde{v}$ since $V$ equals zero at $p$.